taustation-fan/taustation-fan.github.io/README.md

 You advance your career by succeeding at career tasks.
 You go to different areas of the station, and click on the "Tasks" tab, and then attempt some tasks.
-The [career overview page](https://alpha.taustation.space/career) lists all available tasks, and where you can try them.
+The [career overview page](https://alpha.taustation.space/career) lists all available tasks on your current station, and where you can try them.
+If the area a task depends on does not exist at the current station, the task will not be listed.

 Each success adds up to your career experience, and each failure subtracts some amount.